lsds/Crossbow/README.md

 _**Note:** We will shortly add an installation script as well as a Docker image to simplify the installation process and avoid library conflicts._

-## Train one of our benchmark models
+## Training one of our benchmark models

 ### ResNet-50